A migraine is usually a moderate or severe headache felt as a throbbing pain on 1 side of your head.

-Some effective treatments are available to reduce the symptoms and prevent further attacks.
+But some treatments are available which can reduce the symptoms and prevent further attacks.

 Migraine attacks can sometimes get worse over time.
-They tend to improve over many years for most people.
+But they tend to improve over many years for most people.

 Content supplied by the NHS and adapted for Ireland by the HSE